Ericsson/dataplanebook/src/threading/threading.rst

 (e.g., an Ethernet software bridge), for each successive layer, headers are generally stripped off, and the payload may be split into several high-layer :term:`PDUs <PDU>`, or merged into a single PDU, or somewhere in between.
-Such multiplexing and demultiplexing will be ignored here.
+Such multiplexing and de-multiplexing will be ignored here.
 For simplicity, in the diagrams that follow, one external stimuli is assumed to ripple through the stack, and back out again, in some form, or another.
 In a real application, this